02476 445 900

 Science Intent:

-At St Gregory’s, our intent is to provide a high-quality science curriculum embedded with meaningful, memorable learning experiences, whilst promoting a love of science.
+Our intent is to provide a high-quality science curriculum embedded with meaningful, memorable learning experiences, whilst promoting a love of science.
 We intend to increase pupil’s scientific knowledge, develop their working scientifically skills and enable pupils to build on and link prior learning with new learning.
-Through our ambitious curriculum, we aim to prepare our children for life in an increasingly scientific and technological world, inspiring a sense of awe and wonder of the world and enabling them to appreciate the impact of scientific progress and developments.
+Through our ambitious curriculum, we aim to prepare our children for life in an increasingly scientific and technological world, inspiring a sense of awe and wonder of the world ad enabling them to appreciate the impact of scientific progress and developments.
 We endeavour that our science curriculum will inspire pupils in realising their God-given potential and responsibility to have a positive impact on science and technology and fulfilling their vocation to be a future scientist.

 Science Implementation:

-Our Science Working Party Group, in collaboration with science expertise from the Ogden Trust, have designed an enquiry based, progressive, ambitious curriculum based around the National Curriculum for Science which encompasses:
+Our Science Working Party Group, in collaboration with science expertise from the Ogden Trust, have

-• Carefully sequenced, progressive science planning, teaching, and learning embedded with meaningful, memorable, practical learning experiences where learning is revisited across key stages
+meaningful, memorable, practical learning experiences where learning is revisited across key stages

 • Explicit teaching of scientific vocabulary which is mapped progressively across key stages